 Seniors who have lived in these dangerous environments often experience financial difficulties in addition to the physical and emotional damage that results from abuse or neglect.
 Surgery, ongoing physical therapy, and other treatments needed for serious injuries or illness can be catastrophic for elderly patients’ households, especially if they live on a limited income.

 Handling an abuse or neglect case is often difficult for elderly nursing home patients and their families.
-Seniors who need round-the-clock care typically have pre-existing health conditions.
-These conditions tend to become obstacles to proving that nursing home neglect was the cause of a patient’s injuries or condition.
+Seniors who need around-the-clock care typically have pre-existing health conditions.
+These conditions can become obstacles to proving that nursing home neglect caused a patient’s injuries or condition.

-Contact a Nursing Home Neglect and Abuse Lawyer
+Contact Our Asheville Nursing Home Abuse Lawyer for Help

-Nursing home abuse cases are made more complex by the number of parties that are typically involved.
-The responsible staff member, managers, managing company and other parties could all be named in a lawsuit.
+Nursing home abuse cases are made more complex by the number of parties typically involved.
+The responsible staff members, managers, managing company, and other parties could all be named in a lawsuit.

-Patients and their families typically do not have the experience needed to prove nursing home negligence, to identify all the parties involved in an abuse case, or to manage other aspects of litigation.
+Patients and their families typically do not have the experience needed to prove nursing home negligence, to identify all the parties involved, or to manage other aspects of litigation.

-Attorney Lakota R. Denton has the experience and expertise required to handle your case with expert care, and is prepared to discuss your nursing home case with you.
-Call or email today to schedule a FREE initial consultation and determine the next steps to take.
-Your attorney will handle all aspects of your elder abuse and neglect case so that you can focus on your family.REQUEST FREE CONSULTATION
+Attorney Lakota R. Denton has the experience and expertise required to handle your case with expert care and is ready to discuss your nursing home case with you.